KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-KeyBindings by shbatm](https://github.com/shbatm/MMM-KeyBindings)

-1. `dependabot.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `MMM-KeyBindings.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-KeyBindings.js`: Replace it with `MagicMirror²`.
-3. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Deprecated - Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
+3. Deprecated - Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
-5. Deprecated - Found 'electron-rebuild' in file `postinstall.sh`: Replace it with `@electron/rebuild`
+4. Deprecated - Found 'electron-rebuild' in file `postinstall.sh`: Replace it with `@electron/rebuild`

 ## [MMM-Koket-by-Sodexo by Alvinger](https://github.com/Alvinger/MMM-Koket-by-Sodexo)

 1. Typo - Found 'Magic Mirror' in file `MMM-Koket-by-Sodexo.js`: Replace it with `MagicMirror²`.
 2. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
-4. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-5. Deprecated - Found 'require('request')' in file `node-ical.js`: Replace it with built-in fetch.
+4. Deprecated - Found 'require('request')' in file `node-ical.js`: Replace it with built-in fetch.

 ## [MMM-LAMetro by pbuabthong](https://github.com/pbuabthong/MMM-LAMetro)